 GOBankingRates’ 2021 savings survey found that 40% of Americans have less than $300 in savings.
 That likely means they don’t have enough cash to cover emergencies.
 Stashing your refund in a savings account can be an effective way to build an emergency fund so you don’t have to rely on credit to cover unexpected expenses.
 This could be an especially smart move this year, given the volatility of the job market.

-One of Americans’ biggest financial concerns is having to live paycheck to paycheck, a GOBankingRates survey on money fears found.
-You might be able to break this cycle by climbing the career ladder and making more money.
-You could use your refund to hire a career coach, take courses online to improve your skills, attend conferences, join networking groups or even launch your own business.
+You might be able to break the cycle of living paycheck to paycheck by climbing the career ladder and making more money.
+Consider using your refund to hire a career coach, take courses online to improve your skills, attend conferences, join networking groups or even launch your own business.

 How To Track Your Tax Refund